-Marriage looks wonderfully endearing to the single man or woman who has never ever married, and probably to the divorced individual who hankers for some thing to arrest their longing for companionship or sexual release, but marriage for virtually all of us is very a hard function at instances.
+Marriage appears wonderfully endearing to the single man or woman who has never married, and perhaps to the divorced person who hankers for something to arrest their longing for companionship or sexual release, but marriage for practically all of us is fairly a tough function at times.
 (And I can say this even as a representative of my wife!).
-We carry so significantly of ourselves into our marriages – which is each a good and a poor thing.
+We carry so significantly of ourselves into our marriages – which is each a great and a undesirable point.

-We deliver in expectations of currently being ‘met’ by our partners: that they will satisfy us sexually, not commit also significantly funds, not seek to handle us, that they will want to spend time with us.
-We also carry in expectations of what our partners ought to carry to us: their virtues of diligence and moderation and sanctity and kindness – to identify just four.
-We are disappointed when they don’t measure up to our previously unconscious expectations – that have now grow to be aware due to our encroaching annoyance.
+We bring in expectations of becoming ‘met’ by our partners: that they will satisfy us sexually, not devote also considerably money, not look for to handle us, that they will want to commit time with us.
+We also deliver in expectations of what our partners must carry to us: their virtues of diligence and moderation and sanctity and kindness – to name just four.
+We are disappointed when they don’t measure up to our previously unconscious expectations – that have now turn into aware due to our encroaching annoyance.

 If your partner hasn’t understood your motives or misunderstood what you said, don’t get angry.
 Explain what you truly mean.
 Do not judge one another but instead try to understand each other.
 You must unconditionally love and accept each other no matter what each says to the other.
 Remember you are trying to resolve conflicts, not win arguments.

 Find solutions where both people get what they want.
 Compromise can leave people foaming at the mouth because it can mean that they have to sacrifice what they want to accommodate their partner.
 Be willing to think outside the box and find new ways forward to accommodate each partner’s wishes.